Hablamos Español Insurance Companies We Work With

 Why does my client want to be additional insured?

-So that if they are sued over something connected to your work, your insurance responds first.
-It is a common and reasonable contract requirement, but it takes a specific endorsement.
+So that if they are pulled into a claim connected to your work, your insurance may respond first.
+It is a common and reasonable contract requirement, but it generally takes a specific endorsement.

 RS